Blowin' Up

-Blowin' Up is a comedic reality show on MTV.
+Blowin' Up is a comedy reality show on MTV.
 The show stars Jamie Kennedy, an actor who follows his dream of becoming a successful rapper.
 The show was written by Kennedy after the success of the movie Malibu's Most Wanted, in which he starred.
 Along for the ride is his close friend Stu Stone, who keeps Jamie in check to stick to their rap career.

 Throughout the show there are various celebrity appearances.
-From the beginning, Jamie expresses his dislike for fellow actor Jason Biggs (who like Kennedy appeared in Kevin Smith's 2001 film Jay and Silent Bob Strike Back).
+From the beginning, Jamie expresses his dislike for fellow actor Jason Biggs (who, like Kennedy, appeared in Kevin Smith's 2001 film Jay and Silent Bob Strike Back).
 Jamie and Stu also encounter many different rappers during the season, including Mike Jones, Ice-T, and a performance with the Three 6 Mafia.
-Jamie and Stu also try to recruit special guests on their album, getting Bob Saget formerly of the TV show Full House.
+Jamie and Stu also try to recruit special guests on their album, getting Bob Saget, formerly of the TV show Full House.
 The song was titled "Rollin' with Saget."